How to Dockerize Applications with Docker Compose (Using SQLite and Flask)

 docker-compose.yml

-FileCreate a
+FileCreate a docker-compose.yml

 docker-compose.yml

 :version: Specifies the version of the Docker Compose file format.
-We are using version
+We are using version 3.8

-.services: Defines the services (containers) for your application.
+services: Defines the services (containers) for your application.

 web: The Flask application container.

-build: Tells Docker Compose to build the image from the current directory (which includes the
+build: Tells Docker Compose to build the image from the current directory (which includes the Dockerfile

-).ports: Maps port
+ports: Maps port 5000

-on your local machine to port5000
+on your local machine to port 5000

-in the container.environment: Sets the environment variable
+environment: Sets the environment variable FLASK_APP=main.py

-, which tells Flask to usemain.py
+, which tells Flask to use main.py

-as the entry point.volumes: Maps a local directory (
+volumes: Maps a local directory (./data

 ) to a directory in the container (/usr/src/app/data